donnaloia/cannablr/README.md

  - Write MOAR Tests
  - The Flask Auth service is currently running using Flask's built in http server - This is obviously not production friendly
+ - Add readme's for each microservice with a map of API endpoints

 **Free Software, Hell Yeah!**